-Inventory properties comprise property development costs.
+Inventory properties comprise property development costs and completed development units.

-Inventories are valued at the lower of cost or net realisable value.
+Inventory properties are valued at the lower of cost and net realisable value.

 Net realisable value is the estimated selling price in the ordinary course of business, less any estimated costs necessary to make the sale.